 What is a Civil Litigation?

-Litigation are about legal matters related with the trial process, including disagreements, debates or dispute between people.
+Litigation is about legal matters related to the trial process, including disagreements, debates, or disputes between people.

 The process of litigation consists of: